-pred.probs the calculated predicted probability for each legislator for each vote. prediction the calculated prediction (0 or 1) for each legislator for each vote. for each legislator for each vote, whether the prediction was correct. correct legis.percent for each legislator, the percent of votes correctly predicted. vote.percent for each vote, the percent correctly predicted. the percent of yea votes correctly predicted. yea.percent nay.percent the percent of nay votes correctly predicted. party.percent the average value of the percent correctly predicted by legislator, separated by party, if party information exists in the rollcall object used for ideal.
-If no party information is available, party.percent = NULL. overall.percent the total percent of votes correctly predicted. ideal the name of the ideal object, which can be later evaluated desc
+pred.probs the calculated predicted probability for each legislator for each vote. prediction the calculated prediction (0 or 1) for each legislator for each vote. correct for each legislator for each vote, whether the prediction was correct. legis.percent for each legislator, the percent of votes correctly predicted. vote.percent for each vote, the percent correctly predicted. yea.percent the percent of yea votes correctly predicted. nay.percent the percent of nay votes correctly predicted. party.percent the average value of the percent correctly predicted by legislator, separated by party, if party information exists in the rollcall object used for ideal.
+If no party information is available, party.percent = NULL. overall.percent the total percent of votes correctly predicted. ideal the name of the ideal object, which can be later evaluated desc string, the descriptive text from the rollcall object passed to ideal

 When specifying a value of burnin different from that used in fitting the ideal object, note a distinction between the iteration numbers of the stored iterations, and the number of stored iterations.
 That is, the n-th iteration stored in an ideal object will not be iteration n if the user specified thin>1 in the call to ideal.
 Here, iterations are tagged with their iteration number.
-Thus, if the user called ideal with thin=10 and burnin=100 then the stored iterations are numbered 100, 110, 120, ....
-Any future subsetting via a burnin refers to this iteration number.
+Thus, if the user called ideal with thin=10 and burnin=100 then the stored iterations are numbered 100, 110, 120, Any future subsetting via a burnin refers to this iteration number.